 I best serve those who feel a deep sense of some important calling – even if they can't yet name it – and a pressing hunger to answer it.
 Whether in career, relationships or self-development, this tends to appear as a nagging voice inside which whispers (or screams) something like, “There is richness here.
 You must explore it!”
 I enjoy working with people in all walks of life, and so choose not to limit my practice to any topical or demographic niche.

 “What is the most important thing a new client should know about you, as their coach?”

 I love this work.
 We may never meet in person, and there may great contrasts between the lives we lead, but when a new client and I partner in coaching, there is a shift.
 I commit to serving them wholeheartedly, and they seem to get it.
 We will get as real, raw, and messy as we need to in service of what they want most.
 I get terrific satisfaction from witnessing clients transform their lives, and am very aware that the fulfillment they create sends ripples far beyond our celebratory high-fives.

 I'm happy to offer a fee-waived strategy consultation to qualified prospective clients.
 This is the best way for me to answer your questions and for both of us to sharpen the focus and feel of what it might be like to work together.

 If you are ready for real and positive change, I invite you to honor that by reaching out now.
-Either fill out the form below, send me an email, or give me a call.
-I will respond to your e-mail or phone voice message within 24 hours in order to schedule an appointment.
+Shoot me an email, or give me a call.
+I will respond within 24 hours in order to schedule an appointment.